Adobe-Consulting-Services/acs-aem-commons/README.md

 * Spaces, not tabs.
 * Provide documentation in the parent org GH project: https://github.com/Adobe-Consulting-Services/adobe-consulting-services.github.io
-* Target AEM 5.6.
-If it works on 5.5, super.
-But don't go out of your way.
+* Target AEM 6.0+.
+Check the [compatability table](http://adobe-consulting-services.github.io/acs-aem-commons/pages/compatibility.html) for compatibility of older versions.
 * API classes and interfaces must have JavaDocs.
 Not necessary for implementation classes.
 * Don't use author tags.
 This is a community project.